 MEDI+SIGN is dedicated to the automation of patient communication at the bedside and reshaping patient safety and coordination of care.

-Noventri the parent company of MEDI+SIGN, has been in business since 1978, and has served a wide range of clients, including AstraZeneca, Bristol-Myers Squibb, Proctor & Gamble and Lockheed Martin.
-MEDI+SIGN leverages a unique, Patent-Pending version of renowned Noventri technology that is enhanced specifically for hospitals and healthcare organizations.
-The hardware and software, which has been developed over the last 15 years, is certified and field-deployed on Department of Defense (DoD) and Protected Health Information (PHI) networks.
+MEDI+SIGN is the sister company of Noventri, established 1978.
+For over 40 years Noventri has served a wide range of clients, including AstraZeneca, Bristol-Myers Squibb, Proctor & Gamble and Lockheed Martin.
+MEDI+SIGN leverages a unique, Patent-Pending version of the renowned Noventri technology, explicitly enhanced for hospitals and healthcare organizations.
+The hardware and software have been battle-hardened over the last 16 years, certified and field-deployed on Department of Defense (DoD) and Protected Health Information (PHI) networks.

 Thomas C. Dolan, Ph.D.